 Drugs used to treat preventable diseases carry serious risks (Part 1 - statins)

 Never forget, you don’t get something for nothing when it comes to medications.
 All medications have side effects, most of them potentially serious.Typically a drug has to be on the market for many years to discern all the long-term risks.
-Recently, news has come out exposing serious adverse effects of two types of drugs that are used to treat high cholesterol and high blood pressure – statins and angiotensin receptor blockers.
+News has exposed serious adverse effects of two types of drugs that are used to treat high cholesterol and high blood pressure – statins and angiotensin receptor blockers.
 The pharmaceutical industry performing their own “research” has a long and consistent record of covering up discovered dangers of their products and embellishing the advantages.
 Of course, physicians also give the impression that drugs are necessary, when in fact they are not.

 1. Statins – cholesterol-lowering drugs